3mdeb/verified-boot/verified_boot_main.md

 non-repudiation services for the purpose of attesting to the origin and integrity of platform characteristics.
 It necessarily leverages the RTM and RTS.
-A principal function of the RTR is to provide an unambiguous identity, statistically unique for the endpoint in the form of an Attestation Key (AK).
+A principal function of the RTR is to provide an unambiguous identity, statistically unique for the endpoint.
-The AK may be persistent or temporary.
-A typical usage of the AK in this instance involves a TPM2_Quote of the TPM PCRs signed by the AK that may be accompanied by a certificate.

 ~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust